Fun with the Patentsview Api

 that be an awesome addition to my android app?
 Fortunately for me, the fine

-patentsview folks provide a locations.tsv on their data download page
+patentsview folks provide a location.tsv on their data download page

-A few minutes later it's imported into a mysql table on this
+A few minutes later, I had it imported into a mysql table on this

-point and posted it where google could find it.
+where google could find it for me.
 I wrapped that somewhat

-mind boggling sql involving arccosines among other things
+mind boggling sql involving arccosines and the radius of the earth

 in a simple php program that returns nicely loaded json objects sorted

-by distance from the latitude and longitude specified.
+by distance from the latitude and longitude specified (for non human consumption, by browsers and android apps alike).

-Now almost anyone could do that but the advantage here is that this
+Now almost any programmer could do that, but the advantage here is that this

 isn't an arbitrary latitude/longitude table from some dark corner of